ewa-edun/EcoBuddy_OLD/README.md

    - Order: FULLNAME12345   Example: EDUNOLUWADAMILOLA42531
    - Add a place where they can enter other people's referral code as well.

-- After image is taken, the model (which i will train and link later) decides what type of waste it is.
+- After waste image is taken, the model (which i will train and link later) decides what type of waste it is.
+    - This dataset has 15,150 images from 12 different classes of household garbage; paper, cardboard, biological, metal, plastic, green-glass, brown-glass, white-glass, clothes, shoes, batteries, and trash.

+- Need Stuctured Logic for points to cash and data conversion.

+- Need API's
+   - to handle claim rewards for both data and cash.
+   - Waste submission of proper waste allowed.
-- Add location and dynamic maps.
+   - location and dynamic maps.
 Also more centers for pick-up.

--  Charity Donations where users can donate used items to charities to reduce landfill waste.

--  Mobile Kiosk (For Offline Users)
-   - Local scrap collectors (mallams) can register as agents.
-   - Kiosks allow internet-free participation in recycling efforts.
-   - Strengthens local recycling ecosystems.

-- Need Stuctured Logic for points to cash and data conversion.

-- Need API's to handle claim rewards for both data and cash.

-- Let the image that user uploads on their profile page be displayed on all pages that user icon appears (chatbot, leaderboard, community, community post etc)
+- Let the profile image be displayed on all pages that user icon appears (chatbot, leaderboard, community, community post etc)

 - Game page to have 4 games and have same point system to not complicate things (each game gives 100 points max).